kubernetes/kubernetes/examples/volumes/azure_disk/claim/README.md

 3. Create a pod or a replication controller that uses the PVC

 ```
-# you can use the following example command to create a storage class first
+# You can use the following command to create a storage class first
 kubectl create -f storageclass-managed-hdd.json

-# you can use the following command to create a pvc, which will create an azure managed disk
+# You can use the following command to create a pvc, which will create an azure disk
 kubectl create -f pvc-on-managed-hdd.json

 # You can get more details about the created PVC by
 kubectl describe pvc {pvc-name}

-# you can use the following command to create a pod with specified pvc
+# You can use the following command to create a pod with specified pvc
 kubectl create -f pod-uses-managed-hdd.json

 ```